-A dedicated server is strongly recommended.
+A dedicated server is strongly recommended to deploy Rudder Root Server.

 Your Rudder Root Server can be either a physical or a virtual machine.

 Rudder Server is running on both 32 and 64 bit versions of every supported Operating System.